Chart Color Schemes

 Infrastructure

-Armidale Surrounds - North has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally
+Armidale Surrounds - North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 34 projects likely impacting the region.
-Notable initiatives include Llangothlin Service Station Development, New England Highway - Willow Tree to Uralla Safety Upgrade, Boorolong Wind Farm, and South Hill Estate.
-Relevant projects are detailed below.
+The performance of a region can significantly be impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 34 such projects that may affect the area.
+Notable projects include the Llangothlin Service Station Development, New England Highway - Willow Tree to Uralla Safety Upgrade, Boorolong Wind Farm, and The South Hill Estate.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.